Better use your business brain and achieve better business results...

 Yes you’re worn out, but have you used your brain in the way it was designed?

 Or are you just doing what you always do when you work?

-Better use your business brain and you’ll achieve better results for your firm.
+Better use your business brain and you’ll achieve better business results.

 But most of us constantly ask the brain to do what it can’t!